edgeandnode/gateway/README.md

 client request and potentially additional data is called the "indexer request".

 A subset of up to 3 indexers will be selected to execute the indexer request.
-These indexers are selected based on some combination of the following criteria (implemention at https://github.com/edgeandnode/candidate-selection):
+These indexers are selected based on some combination of the following criteria (implementation at https://github.com/edgeandnode/candidate-selection):

 - success rate
 - expected latency